read

 As you can see, having different forage options for your Bass can significantly impact your fishery, depending on your fishery goals.
 And, when you take away the feeding pressure on your Bluegill, you allow them to grow bigger and reproduce more offspring for the Bass in your pond throughout the year.

 Check out our interactive Pond and Lake Management Planning Guide for more information.
-If you still have questions about fish stocking, give us a call at 940-668-2573 or send us an email at askapro@pondking.com.
-We're here to help.
+If you still have questions about fish stocking, give us a call or contact us.
+The fisheries biologies of Pond King are here to help.

 We'll see y'all down at the pond!